 "Virtual" columns

-options for the job form, the _generated_token
+In the display options for the job form, the _generated_token field starts

-).
+with an underscore (_).
 This means that the rendering for this field will be

-handled by a custom partial named _generated_token.php
+handled by a custom partial named _generated_token.php.

 Create this partial with the following content: